How can I write an effective academic abstract?

 – Highlight mistakes that should be avoided

-This final lesson about writing a dissertation or thesis abstract focuses on the six tips that may help students to achieve academic success.
-Having carefully considered the purpose and motivation of an abstract in Lesson 1 and discussed its key structural elements (with examples) in Lesson 2, the last aspect of abstract writing is about remembering the following six pieces of advice.
+This final chapter about writing a dissertation or thesis abstract focuses on the six tips that may help students to achieve academic success.
+Having carefully considered the purpose and motivation of an abstract in Chapter 1 and discussed its key structural elements (with examples) in Chapter 2, the last aspect of abstract writing is about remembering the following six pieces of advice.

 1. Always Check Requirements